 3. No Organic Solvents

-If you use organic turmeric powder, you should be sure
+If you use organic turmeric powder, you should be sure that it is unadulterated.
+Turmeric powder also goes through very little processing.

 4. Curcumin And Its Bioavailability